Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 With more time, the project could be extended by:

-* Adding multiple cities for cross-market comparison
+* Adding another city with complete price data.
-* Building a Streamlit dashboard
+* Building a Streamlit dashboard.
-* Adding Docker for reproducibility
+* Adding Docker for reproducibility.
-* Implementing dbt models and tests
+* Implementing dbt models and tests.
-* Adding machine learning price prediction
+* Adding machine learning price prediction using a dataset with valid price fields.
-* Running NLP sentiment analysis on review text
+* Running NLP sentiment analysis on review text.
-* Deploying the pipeline to a cloud platform
+* Deploying the pipeline to a cloud platform.
-* Adding automated data quality tests
+* Adding automated data quality tests.
+* Building a geographic map using `neighbourhoods.geojson`.

 ## 14. Reflection